Poster submissions for the IOCDF Research Symposium will be accepted on this page until April 1, 2021.

-- IOCDF Research Symposium (Hybrid online & in-person) – July 8, 2021: The annual research symposium is a forum for high-level discussion of research topics among people who specialize in the study of OCD and related disorders.
+IOCDF Research Symposium Virtual Poster Session – July 8, 2021: The annual research symposium is a forum for high-level discussion of research topics among people who specialize in the study of OCD and related disorders.
 The day includes a poster session — an excellent opportunity to network and discuss your research with some of the leaders in the field.
 Learn more about the IOCDF Research Symposium here.

 Who can submit a poster?

 Posters will be accepted from senior researchers as well as trainees and students.
-For ALL poster submissions, at least one author must be available to present the poster’s content and answer questions at the respective events.
+For ALL poster submissions, at least one author must be available on July 8th to present the poster’s content and answer questions at the respective events.

 All poster abstracts should use the following format: